proper-food/open-tender-web/THEME.md

 # Open Tender Theme Example

 Current as of July 14, 2021, but meant to be a guide only.
-Please rely on the `theme` object that gets populated in the `config` reducer when the app initially loads for the definitive structure of the object.
+Please rely on the `theme` object that gets populated in the `config` reducer when the app initially loads for the definitive structure.

 ```json
 {